 New policies are also needed to limit GHG emissions from the rapidly growing aviation sector.
-Aviation policies must address CO_2 and non- CO_2 emissions and set mandatory reduction targets that are science-based and consistent with achieving net-zero emissions by 2050.
+Aviation policies must address CO2 and non-CO2 emissions and set mandatory reduction targets that are science-based and consistent with achieving net-zero emissions by 2050.
 Establishing policies to incentivize the use of high-integrity sustainable aviation fuels is also essential to rapidly decarbonize this sector.

-- EPA: - Finalize GHG emissions standards for heavy-duty vehicles (Phase 3) before the end of 2023. - Finalize Multipollutant standards for light- and medium duty vehicles before the end of 2023. - Strengthen multi-pollutant, technology-forcing standards to limit aircraft emissions, building on the Control of Air Pollution from Aircraft Engines rule, and support the inclusion of efuels in the next phase of the Renewable Fuel Standard. - Treasury: Finalize guidance on alternative fuels requirements for federal refundable tax credits with effective social and environmental safeguards.
+- EPA: - o Finalize GHG emissions standards for heavy-duty vehicles (Phase 3) by April 2024. - Strengthen multi-pollutant, technology-forcing standards to limit aircraft emissions, building on the Control of Air Pollution from Aircraft Engines rule, and support the inclusion of efuels in the next phase of the Renewable Fuel Standard.